Russia kills 22 civilians in Ukraine as the Kremlin remains defiant over Trump threats

 "I'm disappointed in President Putin," Trump said during a visit to Scotland.

 Zelenskyy welcomed Trump's move on the timeline.
-“Everyone needs peace — Ukraine, Europe, the United States, and responsible leaders across the globe,” Zelenskyy said in a post on Telegram.
+“Everyone needs peace — Ukraine, Europe, the United States and responsible leaders across the globe,” Zelenskyy wrote in a post on Telegram.
 “Everyone except Russia.”

 The Kremlin pushes back against Trump